We talk to Alex Kapranos about losing a member and find a new purpose

 Franz Ferdinand tour and tickets

 The band’s upcoming UK and Ireland tour dates are below.
-Tickets will be on sale from 9am on Friday November 3 and available here.
+They’ll be joined by special guest Albert Hammond Jr. Tickets will be on sale from 9am on Friday November 3 and available here.

 Saturday 10 February Galway, Ireland Leisureland